Luxury · Pricing

 The cost difference for 100 guests is typically $450–$900.
 For a wedding with a $20,000–$40,000 budget, that extra investment delivers a noticeably better guest experience.
 For casual events where comfort is less critical, porta potties are the smarter financial choice.

-Want a deeper comparison?
-Read our full wedding restroom trailer vs. porta potty guide.
+For a deeper comparison, read the wedding restroom trailer vs. porta potty guide.

-- Access details — Any narrow roads, gates, low branches, or soft ground?
+• Access details — narrow roads, gates, low branches, or soft ground?

 Frequently Asked Questions